AJGranowski/reddit-expanded-community-filter-userscript/README.md

 Continuous deployment isn't implemented yet, so there are no releases.
 You'll have to [build](#building-from-source) your own userscript from source.

 ## Usage
-This userscript will automatically remove posts from your muted communities on /r/all while logged in to Reddit.
+This userscript will automatically remove posts from your muted communities on /r/all while logged in to the current version Reddit.
+This feature was previously only available on old.reddit.com.

 * [How to mute a community?][reddit-community-muting-link]
+* [How do I filter communities I don’t want to see from r/all?][reddit-how-do-i-filter-from-all-link]

 ### Supported Platforms